pypeit/PypeIt/doc/pypeit_par.rst

 ``reduce``        :class:`pypeit.par.pypeitpar.ReducePar`         ..       `ReducePar Keywords`_         Parameters determining sky-subtraction, object finding, and extraction
 ``scienceframe``  :class:`pypeit.par.pypeitpar.FrameGroupPar`     ..       `FrameGroupPar Keywords`_     The frames and combination rules for the science observations
 ``sensfunc``      :class:`pypeit.par.pypeitpar.SensFuncPar`       ..       `SensFuncPar Keywords`_       Par set to control sensitivity function computation.
 Only used in the after-burner script.
-``tellfit``       :class:`pypeit.par.pypeitpar.TellFitPar`        ..       `TellFitPar Keywords`_        Par set to control telluric fitting.
-Only used in the after-burner script.
+``telluric``      :class:`pypeit.par.pypeitpar.TelluricPar`       ..       `TelluricPar Keywords`_       Par set to control telluric fitting.
+Only used in the pypeit_sensfunc and pypeit_telluric after-burner scripts.
 ================  ==============================================  =======  ============================  ======================================================================================================================================================================================================================================================================================